Anyone with prolonged physical contact with someone who has mpox is at risk of developing the infection.

 Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.

-The Nebraska Public Health Laboratory (NPHL) is conducting monkeypox testing in Nebraska.
+The Nebraska Public Health Laboratory (NPHL) is conducting mpox testing in Nebraska.
 The laboratory is NOT experiencing any shortfalls in test capacity and results are frequently reported within 24 hours.
 Physicians should have a low threshold to test a patient presenting with a characteristic rash.

-Tecovirimat (TPOXX) is an antiviral medication that is approved by the United States Food and Drug Administration (FDA) for the treatment of smallpox and may be considered following consultation with CDC for people who are likely to get severely ill with monkeypox (e.g., immunocompromised, pregnant or breastfeeding, comorbid conditions).
-This drug is currently available from the Strategic National Stockpile (SNS) as an option for the treatment of monkeypox.
+Tecovirimat (TPOXX) is an antiviral medication that is approved by the United States Food and Drug Administration (FDA) for the treatment of smallpox and may be considered following consultation with CDC for people who are likely to get severely ill with mpox (e.g., immunocompromised, pregnant or breastfeeding, comorbid conditions).
+This drug is currently available from the Strategic National Stockpile (SNS) as an option for the treatment of mpox.

-Patients with monkeypox should isolate and follow prevention practices until cleared by public health officials after all lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.
+Patients with mpox should isolate and follow prevention practices until cleared by public health officials after all lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.

 The illness typically lasts 2-4 weeks.
 Decisions regarding the discontinuation of isolation precautions at a healthcare facility should be made in consultation with the Local Health Department and DHHS.
-Please refer to CDC's Isolation and Prevention Practices for People with Monkeypox.
+Please refer to CDC's Isolation and Prevention Practices for People with Mpox.

 Patients should isolate until all lesions have resolved, the scabs have fallen off, and a fresh layer of intact skin has formed.